Yellow-eyed penguin: Breeding

-Whether yellow-eyed penguins are colonial nesters has been an ongoing point of debate among zoologists in New Zealand.
-Most Antarctic penguin species nest in large, high density aggregations of birds; in contrast, yellow-eyed penguins do not nest within sight of each other.
+The nesting behaviour of yellow-eyed penguins is thought to be the least colonial of all penguin species.
+While other penguin species nest in large aggregations, yellow-eyed penguins tend to nest in solitary pairs or loose aggregations.

+Yellow-eyed penguins begin forming pairs and breeding at around two years of age.
+An analysis of data collected from 1991 to 2002 showed that the species has a 63% rate of retaining mates each breeding season.
+The majority of changes were due to the death of their partner.

 While they can be seen coming ashore in groups of four to six or more individuals, they then disperse along tracks to individual nest sites up to one kilometre inland.
 Accordingly, the consensus among New Zealand penguin workers is to use habitat rather than colony to refer to areas where yellow-eyed penguins nest.

+The species prefers to nest in forest or scrub habitat with dense vegetation cover.
+Adults will incorporate vegetation such as twigs, grasses and leaves into their nests, and often return to the same nesting area each year.
+Breeding sites are frequented year-round, and adults may continue to defend their nest areas outside of the breeding season.
+Nests tend to be visually isolated from one another, though they are usually in audible distance from each other.

+Nest site selection takes place from June onwards, with breeding beginning in late August, followed by incubation from September to November.

-The species prefers to nest in secluded, dense coastal forests, away from human settlements.
-First breeding occurs at three to four years of age and long-term partnerships are formed.
-Nest sites are selected in August and normally two eggs are laid in September.
-The incubation duties (lasting 39–51 days) are shared by both parents, who may spend several days on the nest at a time.
+After hatching, chicks are guarded by an adult full-time for the first 40–50 days.
+Incubation duties are shared by both parents, who may spend several days on the nest at a time.
 For the first six weeks after hatching, the chicks are guarded during the day by one parent while the other is at sea feeding.
 The foraging adult returns at least daily to feed the chicks and relieve the partner.
 After the chicks are six weeks of age, both parents go to sea to supply food to their rapidly growing offspring.
 Chicks usually fledge in mid-February and are totally independent from then on.
 Chick fledge weights are generally between 5 and 6 kg.